openequella/openEQUELLA-autotests/README.md

 ### Installing from installer zip

-You can install a local EQUELLA from an installer zip file if you point to it at `equella-installer-6.5.zip` in application.conf:
+You can install a local EQUELLA from an installer zip file if you point to it at `equella-installer-{version number}.zip` in application.conf:

 ```conf
 install {